 I live at the YMCA.
 I don't get food stamps, just a little Social Security.
 At the end of the month I don't have any other food besides this.

 This is my first time.
 I have Lupus, and I had no food at all for Thanksgiving.
 But I called Christ Church and they told me to come today.
 Now, I'm going to bring back some clothes to give out at the coat drive tonight.
 This is great!
 Thanks so much!

-Individuals or corporations wishing to contribute to the ongoing efforts of the Food Pantry or volunteer can contact Teri Levine at email@example.com or Rachelle Gebler at firstname.lastname@example.org
+Individuals or corporations wishing to contribute or volunteer to the ongoing efforts of the Food Pantry can find more information